-Timeline: Ongoing throughout the 2021-2029 planning period; [Quarterly contact with County Housing Departments and groups for promotion of programs and assistance; update City website with regional housing assistance programs information by December 2022.
-Send direct outreach related to the Housing Choice Voucher Program to affordable housing residents, apartment/rental managers, and housing assistance service providers by June 2023.](#)
+Timeline: Ongoing throughout the 2021-2029 planning period; Quarterly contact with County Housing Departments and groups for promotion of programs and assistance; update City website with regional housing assistance programs information by December 2022.
+By June 2023, send direct outreach related to the Housing Choice Voucher Program to affordable housing residents in geographic areas of higher need or lower-income and to rental/property managers and housing assistance service providers in higher opportunity areas.